aehilla/data310_spring2020/Project1.md

 <img src="prices_hist.png" alt="drawing" width="600"/>

 #### Description of model architecture
-* I kept my model pretty simple, which probably contributed to its poor level of accuracy in making predictions.
-It takes number of bedrooms, number of bathrooms, and square footage (scaled down by a factor of 1000) as inputs, and then uses the same model architecture we have been using for most of our examples in class:
+* I kept my model pretty simple.
+It takes number of bedrooms, number of bathrooms, and square footage (scaled down by a factor of 1000) as inputs, and then uses the same model architecture we have been using for most of our examples in class.
+This model uses a keras Sequential model, compiled with a stochastic gradient descent optimizer and mean squared error as the loss function.
+I fit the model with 500 epochs.

 ```
 df['sqft'] = df['sqft']/1000